-Seth MacFarlane joked about Kevin Spacey on 'Family Guy' episode.
+Seth MacFarlane joked about Kevin Spacey on 'Family Guy' episode

 - He had also made a joke about Harvey Weinstein years before

-(CNN)Seth MacFarlane is starting to look like the man in the know in Hollywood.

-The actor/writer/director/singer drew both laughs and groans in 2013 with a bit about Harvey Weinstein during a nominations announcement at the Academy Awards.
+(CNN)Seth MacFarlane drew both laughs and groans in 2013 with a bit about Harvey Weinstein during a nominations announcement at the Academy Awards.

 Now MacFarlane is making headlines again for a joke about Kevin Spacey that appeared in a "Family Guy" episode from more than 10 years ago.

-On Monday, a Twitter user posted a clip from a 2005 episode of MacFarlane's animated series in which Stewie, the baby of the show's family, running through a room yelling, "Help!
+On Monday, a Twitter user posted a clip from an episode of MacFarlane's animated series in which Stewie, the baby of the show's family, running through a room yelling, "Help!
 I've escaped from Kevin Spacey's basement!
 Help me!"
+The "Family Guy" clip aired in 2005, long before Rapp's allegations against Spacey.

 "Family Guy with the Kevin Spacey reference twelve years ago... creepy," Twitter user Josh Jordan wrote on Monday.
+CNN does not know what the episode was referring to.
+MacFarlane has not responded to CNN's request for a comment.

-On Sunday, Spacey tweeted a statement of apology after actor Anthony Rapp accused the "House of Cards" star of of making a sexual advance at him more than 30 years ago when Rapp was 14 years old.
+On Sunday, Spacey tweeted a statement of apology after actor Anthony Rapp accused the "House of Cards" star of making a sexual advance at him more than 30 years ago when Rapp was 14 years old.
+"I honestly do not remember the encounter, it would have been over 30 years ago," Spacey tweeted.
+"But if I did behave then as he describes, I owe him the sincerest apology for what would have been deeply inappropriate drunken behavior, and I am sorry for the feelings he describes having carried with him all these years."

 Rapp's account was published on Sunday by Buzzfeed and comes in the wake of a spate of sexual harassment and assault allegations that have roiled Hollywood and other industries since Weinstein's alleged misconduct came to light earlier this month.

 Weinstein stands accused by multiple women of alleged incidents of rape, harassment and misconduct.
-At the 2013 Oscars, McFarlane made a jab at the Hollywood mega-producer, who is credited with hits such as "Shakespeare in Love" and "Pulp Fiction."
+At the 2013 Oscars, MacFarlane made a jab at the Hollywood mega-producer, who is credited with hits such as "Shakespeare in Love" and "Pulp Fiction."

 "Congratulations," MacFarlane said as he stood with actress Emma Stone after announcing the nominees for best supporting actress.
 "You five ladies no longer have to pretend you're attracted to Harvey Weinstein."